theleeeo/docs-server/README.md

     owner: theleo
     # The name of the repo
     repo: a-swagger-repo
+    # The path to look for swagger files in relative to the root of the repo
+    path_prefix: api/
+    # The suffix of the swagger files
+    file_suffix: .swagger.json
     # The maximum number of tags to show as versions
     max_tags: 10
     # The github token to use for the client